 Learn how you can apply for a PLATO Philosophy Fund Grant!

-- When Answering the Essay Questions, you have 2 options…
+- When completing the application, you have 2 options…

 - Print and fill out by hand (download the PDF) -OR-